healthIMIS/sormas-issuetracker/README.md

 If the Issue description contains a section starting with "### Issuetracker Description", everything following this section will be used to build the description.
 Else, the entire Issue-Description is pulled.

+You can try out the current version of the development-branch here: https://seal33.github.io/sormas-issuetracker/issuetracker

+Please note that this is very much WIP!